pasoevi/innfin/doc/manual.md

 Dodging is your ability to slip out of sight of monsters.
 It also depends on Dexterity.
-It is both, passive and active - when invoked, if there are more than 5 monsters in the field of view, they all stop tracking you.
+It is both, passive and active - when invoked, if there are more than 5 (4, 3 on high skill levels) monsters in the field of view, they all stop tracking you.

 ## Resistance